-With regard to the duty to cooperate disciplinary authorities, the with respondent maintained that he did not information about this receive any grievance, until he was directly contacted by Alan Frank of the District VII Ethics

-Committee.
-The respondent's lack of a law office in New Jersey, and his apparently somewhat ill defined situation in Philadelphia, may explain why he did not receive material related to this grievance. should be noted that he did receive It material related another grievance to resulting from practicing law in New Jersey during the period of his ineligibility.2
+With regard to the duty to cooperate disciplinary authorities, the maintained that he did not respondent receive any information about this grievance, until he was directly contacted by Alan Frank of the District VII Ethics Committee.
+The respondent's lack of a law office in New Jersey, and his apparently ill situation somewhat defined Philadelphia, may explain why he did not receive material related to this grievance. should be noted that he did receive to related another grievance resulting from practicing law in New Jersey during the period of his ineligibility.2

-$[1HPRSIII¶11.]^{3}$
+[1HPRSIII¶11.]3